 Access Tools >>

 The Annual Quality and Resource Use (QRUR) reports from CMS are available now.
 This report contains your Value Modifier which will impact your Medicare Part B payments starting in 2017.
-If you did not report through PQRS, you will receive the maximum penalty.
+If you did not report through a CMS certified registry, you will receive the maximum penalty.
 To view your report you need to set up an Enterprise Portal account.

 View a sample of QRUR report >>